junjue123/nano-kvllm/README.md

 - Each rank compresses its local heads locally
 - **All ranks must use the same `R`** to keep `context_lens/slot_mapping` consistent across ranks
-- Compression events are aggregated on the main rank for unified metadata updates
+- Compression events recorded on the main rank will be used for metadata update

 ### 2) Decoupling logical length from physical cache length